Answers to Questions about Homelessness

 Answering your questions

-Many people arrive on my Squidoo pages about homelessness via search engines.
-Squidoo's dashboard tool allows me to see what terms people searched for that landed them there.
+Many people arrive on my pages about homelessness via search engines.
+Hubpages' dashboard tool allows me to see what terms people searched for that landed them there.
 Often, these terms take the form of questions.
 Because not all of them require a whole page to answer, I thought it would be a good idea to dedicate a page to answering these questions on being homeless.
 In some cases, when more than a paragraph or two is needed to give a good answer, I will link to a more in-depth answer.

 As to where my answers come from, part of them come from personal experience of living without a home or from experiences working with homeless people and others come from my research on this subject.